NikhilMukraj/spiking-neural-networks/README.md

       - Could have a neuron type that combines discrete neuron and spike train, if discrete neuron is active there is a set (likely high) frequency the discrete neuron ouputs whereas a inactive discrete neuron would have a set low (or 0) frequency
         - Changes to discrete neurons may need to be slowed down in someway
           - *Should abstract this to another note in biological models*
-  - Cell grid struct should be placed within neuron `mod.rs`
-  - Should have method to either take in a pre-existing graph and cell grid or generate a random one given the dimensions
-    - Should also be able to generate a 3D lattice
-  - Methods should include
-    - **`iterate_lattice` which iterates the lattice `Option<usize>` times, if `None` assume iterations to be 1**, should be able to take in a hashmap of inputs, in this case both electrical and neurotransmitter
-    - **`iterate_lattice_electrical_only` which does the same as iterate lattice but only electrical synapses**, should be able to take in a hashmap of inputs, in this case only electrical
   - Multiple lattices
     - Should have cell grids and internal graphs in a hashmap, key is the id of the grid
     - Should have another field for graphs connecting lattices